esiteks/resolver/README.md

 # router
-A simple object oriented PHP Router
+Not Request, Not Response, only a simple object oriented PHP route resolver